 Did I just hear her correctly?
 Did she just say she loves me?
 Is it me that she’s talking about?
 Can it be?
 So soon?
 This is insane!
 We’ve known each other for three seconds; she can’t love me!
 I shake my head.
 I’m not going to say anything about it if she doesn’t, but I do want to wake her out of whatever nightmare she’s having.
 I gently stroke her arm.

 “Leave him alone…” I stroke her arm again.

-“Ana, Baby, wake up.”
+“Ana, baby, wake up.”
 She whimpers a bit, then rolls over to face me.
-Throwing her arm around my waist, she snuggles into my chest and falls into a contented sleep.
+Throwing her arm around my waist, she snuggles into my chest and falls back into a contented sleep.

-I’ve never had anyone hold me like this before—except for Mia when she gives me a hug.
+I’ve never had anyone hold me like this before—except Mia, when she gives me a hug.
 I can feel the rise and fall of her chest against mine, the warmth of her breath.
 It feels… strange, but… good, like she needs to be here… like I need her here.
 I wrap my arms around her and cradle her close to me.
-Whatever nightmare she was having has left her body and she relaxes against me in rhythmic breathing.
+Whatever nightmare she was having has left her mind and she relaxes against me in rhythmic breathing.

 … Until now.

 Now I feel like tomorrow could have some meaning, like there may be a purpose for me after all.
 I feel as if this beautiful Butterfly in my arms—this bruised and damaged angel with a heart of gold and a soul of sunshine—could very well be the key to my Dickens transformation.
 She could be my past, present, and future all rolled into one.
 She has taken every horror story I’ve given her over the past few days in perfect stride—including coming face to face with Elena and teaching her a lesson I’m sure she’ll never forget.

 A lesser woman would have run away screaming… but not Ana, not my Butterfly.

 I pull her closer to me and I swear I can hear her purring.
 She’s deliciously adorable.